tsgates/arch-wiki-markdown/wiki/Open_Sound_System.md

     install soundcore /bin/false

-After blacklisting the module, you can enable the oss (or oss4 if using the development version) daemon to start at boot.
+After blacklisting the module, you can enable the oss daemon to start at boot.

 In case you are not part of the audio group, add yourself and relogin for the changes to take effect: